-An unfiltered quasi-report on the Rivendell Atlantis by Benedict J. Poppi Kuuhl (Ultraromance)… “we like our tubes lugged and our cotton waxed as our bikini lines.”
+In this Rider and Rig we bring you an unfiltered quasi-report on the Rivendell Atlantis by Benedict J. Poppi Kuuhl (Ultraromance)… “we like our tubes lugged and our cotton waxed as our bikini lines.”
 Read on.

 I have a lot of bikes, and most of them are pretty redundant.
 They are all mostly for touring and are rusty, olde, hacked, and only work if I ride them.
 “Oh the front mech won’t work? just kick it a little,” stuff like that.
 My Atlantis is no exception.
 I say all the mechanicals and creeks are just reminders that it’s time to stop and have a snack, and/or hang the hammock and take a nap.
 That being said, it’s still a ripper when it needs to be.

 The Atlantis is a timeless classic that spans the interstellar canyon between the guy who rides to work in a reflective suit lit up like a christmass tree, to the guy who goes to weddings in Shimano SPD sandalls.
 Ok…so not that big of a divide.
 But it’s a handsome bike with a tried and true design that’s about as old as Boyz II Men’s 2nd studio album.

 This build is my light touring set up with front and rear Carradice Camper long flappers and 3 bottle cages. its good for the mixed new england single track and rutted carriage roads we tour on around here.

 It also blends in well with the quaint scenery and 400 year old homesteads we regularly ding our brass bells at as we pedal through the pastoral yankee candle nutmeg scented countryside of my home state.